-Using butter, coconut oil or olive oil, lightly grease a 9×9-inch baking pan.
+Using butter, coconut oil or olive oil, lightly grease a stainless steel square baking pan.
 Line the pan parchment paper and grease the parchment paper as well.

 In a small bowl, whisk together unsweetened cocoa, coconut flour, baking soda, and sea salt.
 Set aside.

 Place chopped chocolate and coconut oil in a non-reactive, heat-proof bowl.
 Place the bowl over a pot of low-simmering water, (you will have first brought the water to a boil, then reduce heat to a simmer); the bottom of the bowl—with the chocolate and coconut oil—should not be in direct contact with the simmering water.
 Stir until chocolate and coconut oil are completely melted.
 Carefully remove the bowl from the pot and let the chocolate mixture cool.

 In a medium sized bowl, combine the maple syrup or honey, eggs, and vanilla extract, using an electric mixer or stand-alone mixer.
 Mix well.